getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 - Alert on service-level metrics.
 Is my service affecting more than X users?
 - Alert on events across issues.
 How many errors on the signup page?
 - Alert when a metric goes below a threshold.
 For example, when the number of active users has drastically dropped.
-- Create alerts more quickly and intuitively.
-A visual interface that allows you to explore and refine.
+- Create alerts more quickly and intuitively, using a visual interface that allows you to explore and refine.

 For more details, see the [full documentation on Metric Alerts]({%- link _documentation/workflow/alerts-notifications/alerts.md -%}#metric-alerts).